This post will show you how to land marketing partnerships that instantly put your business in front of thousands of your ideal customers.

 During that time they ran 110 partner webinars.

-Like I said, partnerships are repeatable once you have them down.
+Like I said, partnerships are repeatable and extremely cost-effective compared to other digital marketing efforts once you have them down.

 If You Run an eCommerce Business: